Looking for a ‘miracle cure’? Get in the mood for exercise

 At Active Tameside we thrive on the aim of helping everyone to ‘live their best life’ and have long understood and embraced the positive benefits exercise can bring to our wellbeing.

-Whether it’s setting personal goals in the gym or pool or getting a bunch of mates together for a game of five-aside or netball, our facilities provide the perfect opportunity to get your recommended dose of physical activity.
+Whether it’s setting personal goals in the gym or swimming pool or getting a bunch of mates together for a game of five-aside or netball, our facilities provide the perfect opportunity to get your recommended dose of physical activity.

-From joining one of our many exercise classes to increase confidence and social interaction to our weekly activity sessions for the older generations, there’s something for everyone to get involved in regardless of ability.
+From joining one of our many fitness classes to increase confidence and social interaction to our weekly activity sessions for the older generations, there’s something for everyone to get involved in regardless of ability.

-And don’t forget our mind and body sessions such as Tai Chi and Yoga and our spas at Active Ashton, Copley and Hyde centres – relaxation and me-time is equally important to mental wellbeing.
+And don’t forget our mind and body sessions such as Tai Chi and Yoga and our spas at Active Ashton, Active Copley and Active Hyde centres – relaxation and me-time is equally important to mental wellbeing.

 With a huge spotlight on young people’s mental health, many of us as parents and carers are concerned about the negative impact the pressures of today’s modern-day world can have our children.